 Chemical Control Options

-The active ingredients that have been successful in treating Spike Rush include; diquat (Weedtrine-D Liquid), fluridone (Sonar Q Granular and Restore Liquid) and glyphosate (Aqua Neat Liquid, Shore-Klear Liquid).
+The active ingredients that have been successful in treating Spike Rush include; (Harvester Liquid), (Sonar Q Granular and Fluridone Liquid) and (Aqua Neat Liquid, Shore-Klear Liquid).

 Spike Rush can be propagated by transplanting whole plants with rhizomes into shallow water areas during the winter or early spring.